New tenancy laws introduced to protect domestic violence victims

 - Rent and damage control: Landlords must take care not to increase the rent for such tenants outside of the agreed lease requirements.
 They must be careful not to impose fines to innocent parties for property damaged as a result of domestic violence.

-PICA Group tip: If you own a tenanted property in a strata scheme, your strata committee can intervene on your behalf to resolve any disputes you may have with your tenants and guests.
-They can help you get legal guidance and handle issues sensitively and discreetly so that such tenants do not feel further victimised.
-Make sure to be aware of the by-laws about tenancy, property leasing and short-term letting.
+PICA Group tip: If you own a tenanted lot in a strata property and would like further advice, we’d recommend you seek the appropriate legal guidance to handle issues sensitively and discreetly so that such tenants do not feel further victimised.
+Worthwhile references to also be aware of are the by-laws and regulations around tenancy, property leasing and short-term letting.